Snowdrops in the garden

 Snowdrops at Belton

 Every April Jon holds a ‘have a go’ bulb planting event which gives you the chance to help add to Belton’s annual snowdrop display.
-If you would like to help Belton's garden team with the very important task of planting bulbs, meet Jon in the garden on Sunday 22 April between 2pm and 4pm.
+If you would like to help Belton's garden team with the very important task of planting bulbs, meet Jon in the garden on Saturday 25 and Sunday 26 April between 11am and 4pm.